-Washington’s U.S. Rep. McMorris Rodgers, fully vaccinated, tests positive for coronavirus
+Rep. McMorris Rodgers has tested positive for COVID-19

 McMorris Rodgers, 52, said her offices in Spokane, Walla Walla, Colville and Washington, D.C., remain open.

-McMorris Rodgers was first elected to Congress in 2004.
+McMorris Rodger was first elected to Congress in 2004.
 She was formerly a member of House leadership.

-She represents the 5th District, the eastern third of Washington state, including the cities of Spokane, Pullman and Walla Walla.
+She represents the eastern third of Washington state, including the cities of Spokane, Pullman and Walla Walla.